Royal Rumble (2000): Main event

 The main event was the Royal Rumble match.
 During the match, non-participants Kaientai (Funaki and Taka Michinoku) repeatedly and randomly entered the ring, and attacked the participants.
 They were thrown out soon after each time.
 Rikishi, the fifth entrant, dominated upon entering, and eliminated all except Grand Master Sexay.
 Scotty 2 Hotty entered next, and the three Too Cool members danced in the ring until Rikishi eliminated the other two, and continued to dance.
 Rikishi eliminated the first to eighth entrants.
 The Big Boss Man, the ninth entrant, refused to enter the ring until Test, the following entrant, threw him in.
 During Kaientai's second interference, Taka was injured when he was thrown out of the ring, and sent to the hospital.
 Funaki continued to interfere by himself.
+Bob Backlund made a surprise return at number 14.
 It took six men to eliminate Rikishi.
+Chris Jericho entered at number 15 and eliminated Backlund before leaving through the crowd.
+Chyna entered at number 17 and eliminated Jericho before being eliminated by Boss Man not long after.
 After Faarooq, the eighteenth entrant, entered, non-participants Mean Street Posse came out, and attacked Faarooq, helping The Big Boss Man eliminate him.
 Bradshaw, entering twenty-seventh, was attacked by the Mean Street Posse, and eliminated soon after.
 Faarooq came out and, with Bradshaw, fought with the Mean Street Posse backstage.

-The final four participants in the Royal Rumble match were The Rock, The Big Show, Kane, and X-Pac.
+The final four participants in the Royal Rumble match were The Rock, Big Show, Kane, and X-Pac.
 The New Age Outlaws pulled Kane out of the ring, and attacked him.
-The Rock eliminated X-Pac, but the referees were preoccupied with Kane and did not see this.
+The Rock eliminated X-Pac, but the referees were preoccupied with Kane and did not witness this.
 X-Pac re-entered the match.
 Kane hit an enzuigiri, and a scoop slam on The Big Show, but X-Pac then eliminated Kane with a spinning heel kick.
-X-Pac hit The Big Show with a Bronco buster, but The Big Show eliminated him with a gorilla press drop, leaving The Rock and The Big Show.
-The Rock performed a spinebuster and a People's Elbow, but The Big show came back with a chokeslam.
-The Big Show had The Rock on his shoulder, and attempted to throw him over the top rope, but The Rock hung onto the rope, and pulled The Big Show over.
+X-Pac hit Big Show with a Bronco buster, but Big Show eliminated him with a gorilla press drop, leaving The Rock and Big Show.
+The Rock performed a spinebuster and a People's Elbow, but Big Show came back with a chokeslam.
+Big Show had The Rock on his shoulder, and attempted to throw him over the top rope, but The Rock hung onto the rope, and pulled Big Show over.
 The Rock won the match.

 Reception

 In 2011, Jack Bramma of 411Mania gave the event a rating of 8.0 [Very Good], writing, "Easy, easy thumbs up.
 Triple H-Cactus Jack is a hardcore match with some psychology and tells an awesome story.
 One of the best brawls you'll ever see.
 The tables match is a frenzied melee and one of my favorite 10 minute matches ever.
 Taz's debut and the raucous ovation from the crowd and the rest is good enough to keep up.
-But please for the love of God, don't watch the Miss Rumble pageant."
+But please for the love of God, don't watch the Miss Rumble pageant".